-How to Connect AirPods to Xbox Series X or S
+How to Connect AirPods to Xbox Series X or S [2024]

 Any AirPods model, including AirPods Pro and Max, can be connected to your console, as we have shown above.
 You will need your earbuds, your iPhone or iPad, the Xbox app, and your console.

-Can I Connect Other Bluetooth Headphones to Xbox Series X?
+Can You Connect AirPods to Xbox Series S?

-Yes, you can connect your Bluetooth headphones as the audio output for your Xbox Series X or S console.
-However, you will need a Bluetooth adapter because these consoles do not come equipped with a Bluetooth module.
+Yes, you can connect your Bluetooth headphones as the audio output for your Xbox Series S console.
+However, you will need a Bluetooth adapter because this console does not come equipped with a Bluetooth module.

 Why Doesn’t Xbox Have Bluetooth?